-Pupils are taught about the issues surrounding the sharing of inappropriate images as part of our computing programme.
-Teaching covers the following in relation to the sharing of inappropriate images:
+Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our PHSE and computing programmes.
+Teaching covers the following in relation to the sharing of nudes and semi-nudes:

-- , What it is - , How it is most likely to be encountered
+- .
+What it is

+- How it is most likely to be encountered

-- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment - , Issues of legality - , The risk of damage to people's feelings and reputation
+- : The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

+- : Issues of legality

+- : The risk of damage to people's feelings and reputation